‘Teaching for the Neuroinclusive Classroom’: joining expert project

 Optional participation in Phase 4: one chat with the researcher (Dr Dyi Huijg).
 This conversation will be audio recorded.
 (More information here.)

-ADHD women and non-binary AFAB ADHDers living in the United Kingdom, who are eligible, are invited to participate in the project ‘ADHD Women: Resisting a Neuronormative World’.
+ADHD women and non-binary AFAB ADHDers living in the United Kingdom, who are eligible, are invited to participate in the survey for the project ‘ADHD Women: Resisting a Neuronormative World’ (phase 3, 2024).

 Posted by Dyi